francheska-guzman/bridges/README.md

 # bridges
-Bridges is my first project of the CodeBridge Training Program.
-Requirements (i.e. include headings, images, table) were been provided by the instructor.
+Bridges is my first project during the CodeBridge Training Program.
+Submitted on March 1, 2017.
+Website requirements were been provided by the instructor.